EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 ## Description

 The `trace_api_plugin` provides a consumer-focused long-term API for retrieving blocks containing retired actions and related metadata.
-The plugin defines a new HTTP endpoint `/v1/trace/get_block` to be accessed by a client via the HTTP POST method.
-See the `trace_api_plugin` [RPC API reference](api-reference/index.md) for more information.
+The plugin defines a new HTTP endpoint accessible via HTTP POST (see the `trace_api_plugin` [RPC API reference](api-reference/index.md) for more information).

 ## Usage